Samuel-Osondu/alx-low_level_programming/README.md

-journey to becoming fullstack engineer in alx
+i am a low level programmer in alx